snap-stanford/snap-python/doc/source/reference/graphs.rst

         with an assigned value are provided.
 Attribute names are returned as strings in *NameV*, which must be of type *TStrV*.

+     .. describe:: IntAttrNameNI(NId, NameV)
+                   FltAttrNameNI(NId, NameV)
+                   StrAttrNameNI(NId, NameV)

+        Provides names of integer, float, or string attributes for the node *NId*, respectively.
+Only attributes with an assigned value are provided.
+Attribute names are returned as strings in *NameV*, which must be of type *TStrV*.

      .. describe:: AttrValueNI(NId, ValueV)

         Provides values of attributes for the node *NId*.
 Only attributes with an assigned value are provided.
 Attribute values are converted to strings and returned in *ValueV*, which must be of type *TStrV*.

+     .. describe:: IntAttrValueNI(NId, ValueV)
+                   FltAttrValueNI(NId, ValueV)
+                   StrAttrValueNI(NId, ValueV)

+        Provides values of integer, float, or string attributes for the node *NId*, respectively.
+Only attributes with an assigned value are provided.
+Attribute values are returned as integers, floats, or strings in *ValueV*, which must be of type *TIntV*, *TFltV*, or *TStrV*, respectively.

    :class:`TNEANet` methods for edge attributes are the following: